Over 50 life insurance: premiums and paying out

 What happens when you die

-We guarantee that we’ll pay the cover amount to your loved ones if:
+We guarantee that we’ll pay the cover amount if:

-• You die for any reason after you’ve had the policy for 12 months or more.
+• you die for any reason after you’ve had the policy for 12 months or more, or

 Who gets the money from any payout?

-The power is firmly in your hands.
-The short answer is you can decide who gets any payout from your over 50 life insurance policy.
-Two ways to do this are by nominating a beneficiary or writing it into your will.
+The short answer is, you can decide who gets a payout from your over 50 life insurance policy.
+There are two ways to do this, either by placing your policy into trust or writing it into your will.

-By wrapping your money up into a trust, which is a legal arrangement, you can make it crystal clear exactly who gets the money from any payout.
+By wrapping your money up into a trust, which is a legal arrangement, you can decide exactly who gets the money from any payout.
 They’re known as your beneficiary, and you can pick just one person or have multiple different people.

 Putting your money into a trust means your insurer might be able to pay out faster (if the claim is accepted).
 Plus, any money your beneficiaries receive is often exempt from Inheritance Tax.
 However, you’ll need to look into this because liability for tax depends on your personal circumstances and tax rules, which may change over time.
 If you're concerned about your estate's liability for tax, chat to a financial adviser.